dgraph-io/dgraph/wiki/content/query-language/index.md

 Index Required: `geo`

-Matches all entities where the location given by `predicate` is within `distance` metres of geojson coordinate `[long, lat]`.
+Matches all entities where the location given by `predicate` is within `distance` meters of geojson coordinate `[long, lat]`.

-Query Example: Tourist destinations within 1 kilometer of a point in Golden Gate Park, San Francisco.
+Query Example: Tourist destinations within 1000 meters (1 kilometer) of a point in Golden Gate Park in San Francisco.

 {{< runnable >}}
 {